 A urinary tract infection arises when bacteria gain access to the urinary tract and begin to multiply there.
 Escherichia coli, commonly known as E.coli, (a type of bacteria commonly found in Gastrointestinal tract, GI) is the most common bacteria infecting the urinary tract.
 The bacteria mainly enter the urinary tract via the urethra and gut.
 Other less commonly known bacteria causing UTI are Staphylococcus, Pseudomonas and Klebsiella.

 Urethritis: This type of UTI occurs when GI bacteria spread from the anus to the urethra.
-Also because urethra in females is close to vagina, sexually transmitted infections such as gonorrhoea, herpes, Chlamydia and mycoplasma can cause urethritis.
+Also because urethra in females is close to the vagina, sexually transmitted infections such as gonorrhoea, herpes, Chlamydia and mycoplasma can cause urethritis.

-Other risk factors include:
+Risk factors include:

 Suppressed immune system: People who suffer from conditions like diabetes (high blood sugar) are more likely to develop UTIs because their bodies are less capable of fighting infection effectively.